1906 college football season: New rules to save football

 An intercollegiate conference, which would become the forerunner of the National Collegiate Athletic Association (NCAA), approved radical rule changes for the 1906 season.
 They legalized the forward pass, abolished the dangerous flying wedge, created a neutral zone between offense and defense, and doubled the first-down distance to 10 yards, to be gained in three downs.
 Georgia Tech coach John Heisman had seen the forward pass attempted in 1895 in a Georgia vs. North Carolina game, and lobbied for its legalization starting in 1903.
 After unsuccessfully attempting for three years to convince Rules Committee chairman Walter Camp to legalize the play, Heisman enlisted the valuable support of committee members John C. Bell and Paul Dashiell instead.
 Finally, in 1906, the Rules Committee, college football's governing body at the time, legalized the forward pass.

-The American Intercollegiate Football Rules Committee met at the Murray Hill Hotel in New York City beginning January 12, 1906, to create measures “for squelching brutality and all forms of unnecessary roughness.”
+The American Intercollegiate Football Rules Committee met at the Murray Hill Hotel in New York City beginning January 12, 1906, to create measures "for squelching brutality and all forms of unnecessary roughness."
 Numerous changes were made, the primary one being the legalization of the forward pass.
 Various persons are given credit for the suggestion.
-Heisman.
-Bell, and Dr. J. William White were later credited with designing rules that would permit a pass, yet still be acceptable to a majority on the rules committee.
+Heisman, Bell, and Dr. J. William White were later credited with designing rules that would permit a pass while still being acceptable to a majority of the rules committee.
 Among the other rule changes made for the 1906 season included: